Audencia Business School: Grande école degrees

-Audencia Business School is also accredited by EQUIS (European Quality Improvement System), AACSB (Association to Advance Collegiate Schools of Business) and Association of MBAs (AMBA).
-It is among the top 1% business school in the world to have the triple crown (Triple accreditation).
+Audencia Business School is also accredited by EQUIS (European Quality Improvement System), AACSB (Association to Advance Collegiate Schools of Business) and AMBA (Association of MBAs).
+It is among the top 1% business school in the world to have the triple crown accreditation (Triple accreditation).
 Of the 13,670 schools offering business degree programs worldwide, only 89 have triple accreditation as of May 2018.